AbrahamReuben/AbrahamReuben/README.md

 - 👋 Hi, I’m @AbrahamReuben
-- 👀 I’m interested in writing programs for those ideas that occupy my head.
+- 👀 I’m interested in writing programs and scripts for those ideas that occupy my mind
-- 🌱 I’m currently learning Python, amongst a bit of other stuffs.
+- 🌱 I’m currently learning Python, amongst a host of other stuffs
-- 💞️ I’m looking to collaborate on...
-Well that is an open question.
-If you find my skillset or character interesting, we could have a chat on ideas and projects for collaboration.
+- 💞️ I’m looking to collaborate on... well, that is an open question.
+If you find my skillset or character interesting, we could have a chat on ideas and projects to collaboration on
 - 📫 Reach out to me at reubenabraham \<at\> outlook \<dot\> com

 <!---